 Avoiding certain foods makes you adept at finding creative alternatives.
 When I was first diagnosed with my nickel allergy, I used to carry around a 3X5 inch note card identifying every food that contained high concentrations of nickel.
 Some foods are simple to refrain from eating, such as coconut and raspberries.
 Whereas other foods high in nickel were entire categories of foods, such as all of the leafy greens – chard, spinach, arugula – or beans.
 Basically, I can never be a vegetarian.

-My spouse was the main food preparer for my household and she was totally overwhelmed and baffled.
-It was her challenge to figure out what the hell to feed me.
-So Sara painstakingly meal planned.
+My spouse was the main food preparer for my household and was totally overwhelmed and baffled, as it was challenging to figure out what the hell to feed me.
+So Stevie painstakingly meal planned.
 Whenever I went out to eat, my skin would tell me that there was hidden soy or peanut oil in things like condiments or sandwich bread.
 These revelations and reactions emphasized the importance of eating at home.

 Overtime, I kept a food journal to identify degrees of severity for foods and could identify which foods affected me more than others.
 For me, soy, seeds and nuts are the worst culprits.
 Most recipes only require omitting ingredients; however some dishes really require a different perspective.